kmhamasaki/HomeHub/README.md

 JDBC

-From a high level perspective, we can deploy our application with the following steps:

 ## High Level
 1) Open Eclipse with Tomcat and MySQL
 2) Clone Homehub from GitHub and import into the Eclipse workspace.